 Stay safe

-Barbados remains much safer than many other Caribbean islands, but as of 2023, there has been an increase in crime.
+[edit]Barbados remains much safer than many other Caribbean islands, but in the 2020s crime is increasing.
 Be wary of secluded beaches and non-tourist residential districts away from main roads.
 Solo tourists, especially women, are most at risk.
 The most common crimes against tourists include taxi fraud, robbery, and short-changing; rape and assaults are becoming more common.

 Drugs are strictly illegal, sternly prosecuted, and vigorously marketed: marijuana and cocaine being the main stuff on sale.
 Sellers roam the beaches peddling aloe vera and other innocuous goods as a pretext to strike up a conversation about "ganja", "smoke" or "bad habits".
 As a result, many hotels and resorts ban the use of aloe vera, claiming that it "stains the towels".